-II.B.3.b)

-Faculty members must have appropriate qualifications in their field and hold appropriate institutional appointments.
+II.B.3.a) Faculty members must have appropriate qualifications in their field and hold appropriate institutional appointments.

-Subspecialty physician faculty members must:
+II.B.3.b) Subspecialty physician faculty members must:

-II.B.3.b).(1)

-have current certification in the subspecialty by the American Board of Pediatrics or the American Osteopathic Board of Pediatrics, or possess qualifications judged acceptable to the Review Committee.
+II.B.3.b).(1) have current certification in the subspecialty by the

+American Board of Pediatrics or the American

+Osteopathic Board of Pediatrics, or possess

+qualifications judged acceptable to the Review

+Committee.
 (Core)

 Specialty Background and Intent: The onus of documenting alternate qualifications is the responsibility of the program director.
-For a faculty member without pediatric endocrinology certification from the ABP or AOBP, the Review Committee will consider the following criteria in determining whether alternate qualifications are acceptable:
+For a faculty member without pediatric pulmonology certification from the ABP or AOBP, the Review Committee will consider the following criteria in determining whether alternate qualifications are acceptable:

-- completion of a pediatric endocrinology fellowship program - scholarship within the field of pediatric endocrinology; specifically, evidence of ongoing scholarship documented by contributions to the peer-reviewed literature in pediatric endocrinology, and pediatric endocrinology presentations at national meetings - leadership and/or participation on committees in national pediatric subspecialty organizations - experience in providing clinical activity in pediatric endocrinology
+- completion of a pediatric pulmonology fellowship program - scholarship within the field of pediatric pulmonology; specifically, evidence of on-going scholarship documented by contributions to the peer-reviewed literature in pediatric pulmonology, and pediatric pulmonology presentations at national meetings - leadership and/or participation on committees in national pediatric subspecialty organizations - experience in providing clinical activity in pediatric pulmonology

-For faculty members who are recent graduates of an ACGME-accredited pediatric endocrinology program, the Review Committee expects that individual to take and pass the next available ABP or AOBP pediatric endocrinology certifying examination.
+For faculty members who are recent graduates of an ACGME-accredited pediatric pulmonology program, the Review Committee expects that individual to take and pass the next available ABP or AOBP pediatric pulmonology certifying examination.
 If the faculty member is unable to take the next administration of the certifying examination, an explanation must be provided.

-Years of practice are not an equivalent to specialty board certification, and the Review Committee does not accept the phrase "board eligible."
+Years of practice are not an equivalent to specialty board certification, and Review Committee does not accept the phrase "board eligible."

-II.B.3.c)

-Any non-physician faculty members who participate in fellowship program education must be approved by the program director.
+II.B.3.c) Any non-physician faculty members who participate in fellowship program education must be approved by the program director.
 (Core)